iCliniq Logo

 How to Diagnose a Patulous Eustachian Tube?

 • Tympanometry: It is a test used to check the function of the middle ear.
-This test is done to check the pattern of movement of the tympanic membrane with respiration.
-A soft earbud is placed in the ear, and a probe is used to change the air pressure.
+This test is done to check the movement pattern of the tympanic membrane with respiration.
+A soft earbud is placed in the ear, and a probe changes the air pressure.
 The results recorded on the graph are then assessed.

 • Nasal Audiometry: In this test, the sound is produced in the nose, and audibility is recorded in the ears.

 • Sonotubometry: It is one of the methods to check for eustachian tube dysfunction.
-In this method, the sound emitted in the nose is recorded from the external ear canal.
+This method records the sound emitted in the nose from the external ear canal.
 If the sound recording is more than 5 decibels, it suggests the opening of the eustachian tube reliably.
-Sonotubometry with postural changes (Ohta’s Method) is also recorded to check for the variation in the pressure from the sound transmitted from the nasopharynx while postural changes.
+Sonotubometry with postural changes (Ohta’s Method) is also recorded to check for the variation in the pressure from the sound transmitted from the nasopharynx during postural changes.

-• Computed Tomography (CT) Scan: It is done to check for any abnormalities present in the course of the eustachian tube.
+• Computed Tomography (CT) Scan: This is done to check for any abnormalities present in the course of the eustachian tube.

 What Is the Treatment of the Patulous Eustachian Tube?